ricrocha82/cressent/README.md

  - branch_length: if `none` draw cladogram
  - open_angle only for `fan` layout
  - offset: tiplab offset, horizontal adjustment to nudge tip labels, defaults to 0.14
- - tip_label: name of the color group (default is `family` which is based on the [build_tree](https://github.com/ricrocha82/cressent/blob/main/cressent_core/modules/build_tree.py) module metadata)
+ - tip_label: name of the color group (default is `family` which is based on the [build_tree](https://github.com/ricrocha82/cressent/blob/main/cressent_core/modules/build_tree.py) module metadata).
- - fig_width and fig_height are based on [ggsave](https://ggplot2.tidyverse.org/reference/ggsave.html) function in R
+ - fig_width and fig_height are based on [ggsave](https://ggplot2.tidyverse.org/reference/ggsave.html) function in R.

 ```bash